WilliamRen/awesome-stars/README.md

 * [TWMessageBarManager](https://github.com/terryworona/TWMessageBarManager) - An iOS manager for presenting system-wide notifications via a dropdown message bar.
 * [XWQiuShiBaiKe](https://github.com/xwren362922604/XWQiuShiBaiKe) - xinwei's qiu shi bai ke iOS APP without Ad.
 * [RBParallaxTableViewController](https://github.com/Rheeseyb/RBParallaxTableViewController) -
-* [BRFlabbyTable](https://github.com/brocoo/BRFlabbyTable) - Bouncy and distorded table view cells
+* [BRFlabbyTable](https://github.com/brocoo/BRFlabbyTable) - Bouncy and distorded table view cells, available on Cocoapods
 * [TwitterCover](https://github.com/cyndibaby905/TwitterCover) - TwitterCover is a parallax top view with real time blur effect to any UIScrollView, inspired by Twitter for iOS.
 * [TH-NavigationStack](https://github.com/torryharris/TH-NavigationStack) - A control that organizes multiple navigation controllers in a stack with search option in both the states.
 * [PathCover](https://github.com/JackTeam/PathCover) - PathCover is pull down refresh and a parallax/zooming top view with real time blur effect to any UITableView, inspired by Path for iOS.